nodejs/node/doc/contributing/sharing-project-news.md

 * The project will create one "What's new in YYYY" discussion item in the `nodejs/node` repo for news related to Node.js core.
-* Teams/groups can create a "what's new in YYYY" issue in one or more of their repositories.
-As an example see
-  [What's new in the Node-API and node-addon-api world? - 2023 version](https://github.com/nodejs/abi-stable-node/issues/446).
+* Teams/groups can create a "what's new in YYYY" issue or discussion item in one or more of their repositories.
+As an example see [What's new in the Node-API and node-addon-api world? - 2023 version](https://github.com/nodejs/abi-stable-node/issues/446).
 * Collaborators periodically add news as additional comments on these issues throughout the year.